-Fees for letting moorings will probably comprise your single largest income stream so a good demand forecast for your proposed site will be critical.
+Fees for letting moorings will probably comprise your single largest income stream, so a good demand forecast for your proposed site will be critical.

 The demand for long-term moorings derives directly from the increase in popularity of inland waterway boat ownership.
-Approximately 95% of owners of powered craft on The Canal & River Trust's waterways require a long-term mooring - the remaining 5% cruise around the network continuously not staying in any one place for any length of time.
+Approximately 95% of owners of powered craft on our waterways require a long-term mooring, with the remaining 5% cruising around the network continuously and not staying in any one place for any length of time.

 A significant consideration will be whether to provide berths for residential boats.
 There is strong demand for residential moorings in some locations.
 They have a different impact on local communities than pleasure boats and will require specific planning permission.
-Early discussions with the LPA on this aspect should avoid difficulties once your scheme is submitted for approval.
+Early discussions with the local planning authority on this aspect should avoid difficulties once your scheme is submitted for approval.

-There are few paid-for visitor moorings on the Canal & River Trust network in England & Wales but there is growing evidence of demand for more sophisticated services and security at popular destinations.
+There are few paid-for visitor moorings on our network in England and Wales, but there is growing evidence of demand for more sophisticated services and security at popular destinations.
 Boaters are free to tie up almost anywhere along the towpath for short periods, and many enjoy peaceful, remote moorings with no facilities in the countryside.

 We encourage you to consider creating a destination on the waterway for a broad range of visitors, not just a place for boats to moor.
-Attracting the public onto your site with opportunities such as retail, catering, and leisure pursuits e.g. boat or bike hire to explore the wider area, can provide additional revenue and stimulate interest in your moorings.
+Attracting the public onto your site with opportunities such as retail, catering and leisure pursuits (e.g. boat or bike hire to explore the wider area) can provide additional revenue and stimulate interest in your moorings.

 There may be opportunities to capture a share of the passing boater market by making your services and facilities available to them as well as your long-term moorers.
-Contact our local waterway office to see if there are opportunities to provide essential boater services such as water, refuse disposal, elsan/pumpout etc.
+Contact our local waterway office to see if there are opportunities to provide essential boater services such as water, refuse disposal, elsan/pump-out, etc.

-Last date edited: 22 July 2015
+Last date edited: 10 December 2020